calamity-inc/Sun/docs/Config (.sun file).md

 # Config (.sun file)

-When you run Sun, it will look for a `.sun` file in the working directory, and create one if it doesn't exist.
+When you run Sun, it will look for a `.sun` file in the working directory.

+You can also optionally provide a project name, e.g. with `sun example` it will look for a `example.sun` file.

 ## Add source files